Shaun Draughn: San Diego Chargers

 On September 23, 2014, Draughn signed a one-year deal with the San Diego Chargers.
-He was released on November 1, 2014.
+He was released on November 1.

 Cleveland Browns

 On December 3, 2014, Draughn signed with the Cleveland Browns.
-On March 6, 2015, the Browns re-signed Draughn to another contract.
-On September 5, 2015, he was waived by the Browns.
-On the following day, he cleared waivers and was signed to the Browns' practice squad.
-On September 12, 2015, Draughn was promoted to the active roster.
-He only played 5 games with the Browns.
-Rushing for only 2 attempts and a total of 10 yards rushing.
+On March 6, 2015, the Browns re-signed him to another contract.
+On September 5, Draughn was waived by the Browns.
+The next day, he cleared waivers and was signed to the Browns' practice squad.
+On September 12, Draughn was promoted to the active roster.
+He only played five games with the Browns, recording two carries for 10 yards.

 San Francisco 49ers

 On November 2, 2015, Draughn signed with the San Francisco 49ers due to an injury to starter, Carlos Hyde.
-He was placed on injured reserve on December 30, 2015.
+Draughn was placed on injured reserve on December 30, 2015.

-He was re-signed on March 2, 2016 to a one-year deal.
+Draughn was re-signed to a one-year deal on March 2, 2016.
 In Week 1 against the Los Angeles Rams, he stiff armed his way into the end zone.
 On October 23, against the Tampa Bay Buccaneers, he scored a long touchdown catch.
 On November 20, 2016, he scored a receiving touchdown against the New England Patriots.
-In the 2016 season, Draughn had 196 rushing yards with 4 rushing touchdowns.
-He also had 263 receiving yards and 2 receiving touchdowns.
+In the 2016 season, Draughn had 196 rushing yards and four touchdowns to go along with 263 receiving yards and two touchdowns.